oauthentik/ngsx-material-starter/README.md

 # Angular 7, Ngxs and Angular Material Starter

-This project is a clean started for your projects, use it to build bigger and better architectured projects with your prefered style it uses the mix of [NGXS](https://www.ngxs.io) and [Angular Material](https://material.angular.io/) and the magic of clean code :). it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.
+This project is a clean starter for your projects, use it to build bigger and better architectured projects with your prefered style it uses the mix of [NGXS](https://www.ngxs.io) and [Angular Material](https://material.angular.io/) and the magic of clean code :). it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.